 Beginner Guide of Cryptography (Part 1)

 Cryptography is a conversion of plain readable text into an unreadable form.
-In cryptography first, the data is converted into ciphertext (that is encryption) and then the ciphertext is converted back into readable form (that is decryption).
+In cryptography, first, we convert the data into ciphertext (that is encryption) and then we convert the ciphertext back into readable form (that is decryption).
 Cryptography basically works on the concept of encryption and decryption.
-Encryption and decryption should not be confused with encoding and decoding, in which data is converted from one form to another but is not deliberately altered so as to conceal its content.
+We should not confuse encryption and decryption with encoding and decoding, in which we convert data from one form to another but do not deliberately alter it to conceal its content.
 Encryption is achieved through the algorithms.
 These algorithms are works with logic, mathematics calculations and its complexities.

 Encryption: Encrypted data is referred to as ciphertext.
 Cyphertext is a conversion of readable text into an unreadable form.
 It is the most effective way to achieve data security.
 To read an encrypted file, you must have access to a secret key or password that enables you to decrypt it.

-Decryption: Decryption is the process of converting encrypted data back into its original form, so it can be understood.
-To decrypt the data one needs a secret key or password so it can be decrypted.
+Decryption: Decryption converts encrypted data back into its original form, so someone can understand it.
+To decrypt the data, one needs a secret key or password to perform the decryption.

 Encryption can be done in three ways: